 Blood or urine tests can detect many types of drugs.
 These tests can also help track the progress of a person who's getting treatment.

 Treatment options for prescription drug abuse vary, depending on the type of drug used and your needs.
-But counseling, or sometimes psychotherapy, is typically a key part of treatment.
-Treatment may also require withdrawal (detoxification), addiction medication and recovery support.
+But counseling is usually a key part of treatment.
+Treatment may also require withdrawal, also called detoxification, addiction medicine and recovery support.